PCI Express: Serial bus

 A serial interface does not exhibit timing skew because there is only one differential signal in each direction within each lane, and there is no external clock signal since clocking information is embedded within the serial signal itself.
 As such, typical bandwidth limitations on serial signals are in the multi-gigahertz range.
 PCI Express is one example of the general trend toward replacing parallel buses with serial interconnects; other examples include Serial ATA (SATA), USB, Serial Attached SCSI (SAS), FireWire (IEEE 1394), and RapidIO.
 In digital video, examples in common use are DVI, HDMI, and DisplayPort, but they were replacements for analog VGA, not for a parallel bus.

 Multichannel serial design increases flexibility with its ability to allocate fewer lanes for slower devices.

+Switch

+A PCIe switch is like a network switch, except that it works with PCIe connections.
+In the tree topology is one upstream port where it connects to a higher-level device (another switch or directly a PCIe bus) and a number of downstream ports.
+The switch is responsible for receiving a packet from one port and forwarding it to an appropriate, different port.
+By doing packet-switching, the bandwidth is effectively shared across multiple downstream ports (compared to static lane bifurcation).
+A more advanced multi-host topology contains multiple upstream ports.